 “Jordan is a very important country.
-I have immense respect for King Abdullah, a great leader, and a highly significant regional actor,” Herzog was quoted as saying in a statement from his office.
+I have immense respect for King Abdullah, a great leader and a highly significant regional actor,” Herzog is also quoted saying in a statement from his office.
 “In our meeting, among the things we discussed were the core issues in the dialogue between our states.”

-“There is a sense in the region of a desire to make progress, a desire to speak,” he added.
+He adds: “There is a sense in the region of a desire to make progress, a desire to speak.”

-Herzog noted that it had been a year since the first of the Abraham Accords — the normalization agreements between Israel and four of its regional neighbors, the United Arab Emirates, Bahrain, Morocco, and Sudan — were signed.
+Herzog notes that it’s been a year since the first Abraham Accords — the normalization agreements between Israel and four of its regional neighbors, the UAE, Bahrain, Morocco and Sudan — were signed.

 “These accords created an important regional infrastructure.
-They are highly important agreements, which are transforming our region and the dialogue within it,” he said.
+They are highly important agreements, which are transforming our region and the dialogue within it,” he says.